pschaus/book_lepl1402/source/part1.rst

 The :code:`public` in the second line is much more important for our example.
 A Java program can only be executed if it contains a method "main" that is :code:`public` and :code:`static`.
 Remove the :code:`public` or :code:`static` from the second line and see what happens when you try to run the program.

-In general, the execution of a Java program always starts at the public static main method.
-With this knowledge, can you guess what this :ref:`two_static` prints?
+In general, **a Java program always starts at the public static main method**.
+With this knowledge, can you guess what the following program prints?

 ..  code-block:: java
-    :caption: Program with two static methods
-    :name: two_static

     public class Main {
         static void printHello() {